privacybydesign/irma-demos/README.md

 * Run ./build_artifacts.sh

 ### Install all the demos with Docker (Locally)
-Alternatively, you can run the demos with Docker.
+Alternatively, you can the demos with `docker compose up`.
+This will also run an irma server instance in a docker container.
-* Build the image with `docker build -t <irma-demos-image> .`.
-Docker will run the necessary scripts to build the necessary node packages and sets up a php server on port 8080.
-* You need a Yivi server to be running on 8088.
-* You can run the docker image you previously built with `docker run -d --network="host" <irma-demos-image>`.
-The --network flag will make it possible to communicate with the locally running Yivi server.

 ### Adding a new demo